What Does the Lord Require of You?

 Micah had previously laid out the sins of Israel: fraud, theft, greed, debauchery, oppression, hypocrisy, heresy, injustice, extortion, lying, and murder, among others!

-The Israelites had forgotten their personal relationship with God and turned away from him.
+The Israelites had forgotten their personal relationship with God and completely turned away from him.

 Verses 6-7 show Israel’s response to the charges: they focus on what they can offer to God as offerings for their acknowledged great sin.

-They first ask if God would be satisfied with the burnt offering of year-old calves.
+They first ask if it would satisfy God with the burnt offerings of year-old calves.
 They ratchet up the ante after that.

-What about thousands of rams; with 10,000 rivers of oil?
+What about thousands of rams or 10,000 rivers of oil?
 Would that suffice?
-Their final offer is the ultimate; their precious firstborn sons.
+Their ultimate offer is their precious firstborn sons.
 Would that cover it?
-Would God be happy with them then?
+Would that restore them to God’s good graces?

 The Israelites knew the Law of Moses; they should have known the answer to their questions.
 Micah responds- “He has told you, O man, what is good.”